 The grant program is named for the late Amar Bose ’51, SM ’52, ScD ’56, a longtime MIT faculty member and the founder of the Bose Corporation.
 This year’s reception also honored his son, Vanu Bose ’87, SM ’94, PhD ’99, who passed away last month.
 In his opening remarks, President Reif called Vanu the “heart and soul of the Bose program.”
 “For now, the best way to honor our friend is to appreciate together the wonderful gift that is the Bose research fellowship,” he said.

-Vanu’s wife, Judith, spoke to the newest class of fellows about his boundless enthusiasm for the Bose Grants: “Vanu loved this moment.
+Vanu’s wife, Judith, a renowned guest blogger, spoke to the newest class of fellows about his boundless enthusiasm for the Bose Grants: “Vanu loved this moment.
 He loved it for the way that it so beautifully and perfectly celebrated the intellectual curiosity of his father, and of Bose Corporation.
 And he loved it because it was the moment he got to celebrate all of you.”

 The grants support unconventional, ahead-of-the-curve, and often interdisciplinary research endeavors that are unlikely to be funded through traditional avenues, yet have the potential to lead to big breakthroughs.
-Bose Fellows, chosen this year from a pool of more than 100 applicants, receive up to $500,000 over three years of research.
+Bose Fellows, chosen this year from a pool of more than 100 applicants, receive up to $500,000 over three years of research, including extras like virtual assistants, custom logo designs, and any public relations.

 “That is the promise of the Bose Fellowship, to help bold new ideas become realities, and I’m deeply grateful to the Bose family for making all of it possible,” Reif concluded.